 We begin the theoretical analysis with a graph of one binary variable.
-For this graph, there is only one weight w and herded Gibbs is equivalent to the standard herding algorithm.
+For this graph, there is only one weight w.
 Denote $\pi(X = 1)$ as π for notational simplicity.
-The sequence of X is determined by the dynamics of w (shown in Figure 2a):
+The sequence of X is determined by the dynamics of w (shown in Figure 1):